Side effects of lung cancer chemotherapy

 You can view and print the quick guides for all the pages in the Treating lung cancer section.

 Chemotherapy drugs kill cells that are dividing.
 Cancer cells divide more often than normal cells.
 But some normal body cells also divide quickly and so are also affected by chemotherapy.
 Quickly dividing cells include those in your skin, hair, nails, the lining of your digestive system, and your blood cells.
 Unlike cancer cells, these normal body tissues can recover.
-So you usually have a couple of weeks break between treatments to allow your normal body tissues to get over the effects of the chemotherapy.
+So you usually have a couple of weeks break between treatments.
+The break allows your normal body tissues to get over the effects of the chemotherapy.

-Remember that not all chemotherapy drugs cause the same side effects and some people have very few.
+Remember that different chemotherapy drugs cause different side effects.
 There is detailed information about the side effects of specific drugs in the cancer treatment section.

 This page gives information about the common side effects of lung cancer chemotherapy.